Marcela Restrepo

-Marcela Restrepo Valencia (born 10 November 1995) is a Colombian footballer who plays as a midfielder for Spanish Primera Federación club DUX Logroño and the Colombia women's national team.
+Marcela Restrepo Valencia (born 10 November 1995) is a Colombian professional footballer who plays as a midfielder for Liga MX Femenil club Monterrey and the Colombia national team.

+Club career

+On 24 August 2024, Restrepo was announced at Monterrey.

 International career

 Restrepo represented Colombia at the 2012 FIFA U-17 Women's World Cup.
 She made her senior debut on 19 July 2019 in a 0–1 friendly loss to Costa Rica.

+Restrepo was called up to the Colombia squad for the 2018 Copa América Femenina.

+On 4 July 2023, she was called up to the Colombia squad for the 2023 FIFA Women's World Cup.

+Restrepo was called up to the Colombia squad for the 2024 CONCACAF W Gold Cup.

+On 5 July 2024, she was called up to the Colombia squad for the 2024 Summer Olympics.